AJMCoder/Kinnect_Social/README.md

 - The ability to publish videos.
 - The ability to join small groups maybe for specific gaming communities to join and chat together.
 - The ability to have games liked listed in a users profile with images of said games.
+- A ratings system, so that users can let other people know how they're liking their posts in a different and interactive way.

 ## Testing